bmerzseed/ninox-documentation/ninoxTables/packetsDash.md

   - but we also adjust the size of the seedlot
   - set the seedlot action to 2
   - add seedlot adjustment information to this record for future reference
-- a lot of the logic (particularly which sets value on other areas of the packets dash) could likely be removed with no consequence
+- a lot of the logic (particularly which sets values on other areas of the packets dash) could likely be removed with no consequence
 - It exists as...
   - this is one of the oldest parts of the system
   - when switching between operations in the past, we just changed the batch/ seedlot action of the current record, and cleaned up any fields when operations were completed.